mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``saveResultAsEntity``: Optional string.
 If specified, the actual result returned by the operation (if any) will be saved with this name in the `Entity Map`_.
 The test runner MUST raise an error if the name is already in use.
+If the operation does not return a value (e.g. void method), the test runner MAY choose to store an empty value (e.g. ``null``) or do nothing and leave the entity name undefined.

+  This field is mutually exclusive with
+  `expectedError <operation_expectedError_>`_.

   **TODO**: This is primarily used for change streams.
 Once an operation for iterating a change stream is added, it should link to ``saveResultAsEntity``